DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/Section7_security/notes.md

 Private keys have the word "key" in them usually, either as an extension or part of the file name.

-100: TLS in Kubernetes.
+### 116: TLS in Kubernetes.
 Yay for lecture 100!
 We're halfway there!
-Three types of certificates:
+- Three types of certificates:
-Root certificates (from the CA)
+    - Root certificates (from the CA)
-Server certificates (from the server)
+    - Server certificates (from the server)
-Client certificates (from your local)
+    - Client certificates (from your local)

-All interaction between the k8s master and nodes is encrypted. kubectl establishes a secure connection to talk to the kube-apiserver
+- All interaction between the k8s master and nodes is encrypted.
+- kubectl establishes a secure connection to talk to the kube-apiserver

-Server certificates for servers (master?)
+- Server certificates for servers (master?)
-Client certificates for clients  (nodes? remote user with kubectl?)
+- Client certificates for clients  (nodes? remote user with kubectl?)
 (Follow up from Dani: Clear that up!)

-Server components:
+- Server components:
-kube-apiserver exposes a HTTPS service.
-It has: apiserver.crt apiserver.key
+    - kube-apiserver exposes a HTTPS service.
+It has:
+    - apiserver.crt
+    - apiserver.key
-ETCD server also has etcdserver.crt and etcdserver.key Kubelet server also has kubelet.crt and kubelet.key
+    - ETCD server also has etcdserver.crt and etcdserver.key
+    - Kubelet server also has kubelet.crt and kubelet.key

 Client components, the clients can be:
-Us, admins, connecting to the cluster through kubectl or the REST api. (admin.crt, admin.key) kube-scheduler talks to the kube-apiserver to find pods that require scheduling and then gets the apiserver to schedule the pods on the right worker nodes.
-As far as the kube-apiserver is concerned, the scheduler is just another client, so it also needs to validate it's identity (scheduler.key, scheduler.crt) kube-controller-manager (controller-manager.crt, controller-manager.key) kube-proxy (kube-proxy.crt, kube-proxy.key)
+- Us, admins, connecting to the cluster through kubectl or the REST api. (admin.crt, admin.key)
+- kube-scheduler talks to the kube-apiserver to find pods that require scheduling and then gets the apiserver to schedule the pods on the right worker nodes.
+As far as the kube-apiserver is concerned, the scheduler is just another client, so it also needs to validate it's identity (scheduler.key, scheduler.crt)
+- kube-controller-manager (controller-manager.crt, controller-manager.key)
+- kube-proxy (kube-proxy.crt, kube-proxy.key)
-The kube-apiserver is the only service that talks to the ETCD server, so as far as the ETCD server is concernted, the kube-apiserver is also a client.
+- The kube-apiserver is the only service that talks to the ETCD server, so as far as the ETCD server is concernted, the kube-apiserver is also a client.
-The kube-apiserver also talks to the kubelets.
+- The kube-apiserver also talks to the kubelets.
 In both of these communications, it can use api-server.key and api-server.crt, or you can generate certificate pairs for each communication channel.

-Kubernetes requires you to have at least one CA to sign all of this!
+- Kubernetes requires you to have at least one CA to sign all of this!
-You can even have more than one, one for all the components in the cluster, and another one for ETCD and apiserver (or just ETCD)
+- You can even have more than one, one for all the components in the cluster, and another one for ETCD and apiserver (or just ETCD)
-For now we'll just stick to one CA for everything.
+- For now we'll just stick to one CA for everything.

-101: TLS in Kubernetes: Certificate creation
+### 117: TLS in Kubernetes: Certificate creation -- Continue here tomorrow!

-Let's get started with the CA certs:
+- Let's get started with the CA certs:
-Generate key: openssl genrsa -out ca.key 2048
+    - Generate key: `openssl genrsa -out ca.key 2048`
-Generate CSR: openssl req -new -key ca.key -subj "/CN=KUBERNETES-CA" -out ca.csr Sign certificates: openssl x509 -req -in ca.csr -signkey ca.key -out ca.crt
+    - Generate CSR: `openssl req -new -key ca.key -subj "/CN=KUBERNETES-CA" -out ca.csr`
+    - Sign certificates: `openssl x509 -req -in ca.csr -signkey ca.key -out ca.crt`
-Since this is for the CA, it's self signed with the own key from the CA.
+    - Since this is for the CA, it's self signed with the own key from the CA.

-Now let's do it for the admins: openssl genrsa -out admin.key 2048 openssl req -new -key admin.key -subj "/CN=kube-admin/O=system:masters" -out admin.csr openssl x509 -req -in admin.csr -CA ca.crt -CAkey ca.key -out admin.crt
+- Now let's do it for the admins:
+    - `openssl genrsa -out admin.key 2048`
+    - `openssl req -new -key admin.key -subj "/CN=kube-admin/O=system:masters" -out admin.csr`
+    - `openssl x509 -req -in admin.csr -CA ca.crt -CAkey ca.key -out admin.crt`

 Using O=system:masters is important above as it defines the certificate as meant for an admin user

-When using kubectl, you can create a file named kube-config.yaml with kind: Config and configure your certificates in there.
+- When using kubectl, you can create a file named kube-config.yaml with kind: Config and configure your certificates in there.
-We'll look at kube-config.yaml later.
+- We'll look at kube-config.yaml later.

-Whenever you configure a server or a client with certificates, you also need to distribute/specify a copy of ca.crt.
+- Whenever you configure a server or a client with certificates, you also need to distribute/specify a copy of ca.crt.
-The certificate for the kube-apiserver requires a openssl.cnf file as it's referred to by a bunch of names
+- The certificate for the kube-apiserver requires a openssl.cnf file as it's referred to by a bunch of names

-Each kubelet service also requires it's own certificate, named after it's host machne (ex: node03)
+- Each kubelet service also requires it's own certificate, named after it's host machne (ex: node03)

-102: View certificate details
+### 118: View certificate details
-It's important to know how the cluster was set up.
+- It's important to know how the cluster was set up.
 (The hard way or kubeadm).
-Both use different methods to manage certificates
+- Both use different methods to manage certificates
-If you deploy it from scratch, you create all the certificates by yourself.
+- If you deploy it from scratch, you create all the certificates by yourself.
-In this example we'll look at a cluster provisioned by kubeadm.
+- In this example we'll look at a cluster provisioned by kubeadm.

-In an environment set up by kubeadm, you can find the certificates for the kube-api server in the pod definition under /etc/kubernetes/manifests/kube-apiserver.yaml
+- In an environment set up by kubeadm, you can find the certificates for the kube-api server in the pod definition under
+- `/etc/kubernetes/manifests/kube-apiserver.yaml`

-To decode a certificate and view details: openssl x509 -in /etc/kubernetes/pki/apiserver.crt -text -noout
+- To decode a certificate and view details:
+- `openssl x509 -in /etc/kubernetes/pki/apiserver.crt -text -noout`

 If kubernetes is broken for some reason and you can't use kubectl logs to see the logs, you have to go one later down and use docekr to see the logs (docker logs mycontainer)

-(Follow up from Dani: There's definitely some learning to be done as far as troubleshooting a broken cluster (as in when you can't use kubectl)

 105: Certificates API